nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-yourself.md

 }
 ```

-Assuming that the input value for the Connector's display name specified in the `value.value` property meets the [validation criterion]({% link _docs_integrate/attribute-values.md %}#displayname), which means that the entered name is not more than 100 characters long, the IdentityAttribute is saved as a RepositoryAttribute and a success response is sent.
+Assuming that the input value for the Connector's display name specified in the `value.value` property meets the [validation criterion]({% link _docs_integrate/attribute-values.md %}#displayname), which means that the entered name does not have more than 100 characters, the IdentityAttribute is saved as a RepositoryAttribute and a success response is sent.

 ### Example of creating a complex IdentityAttribute